evtaylor/functional-lit-element/README.md

 ## Overview
 The goal of Functional LitElement is to create web components from simple functions which receive some props and return some html (via a `TemplateResult`) which gets rendered into the DOM.
-Functional Lit Elements have access to 4 "Hooks" which allow for controlled side effects in the functional component and can be used in a similar way to React's [Hooks](https://reactjs.org/docs/hooks-intro.html).
+Functional LitElements have access to 4 "Hooks" which allow for controlled side effects in the functional component and can be used in a similar way to React's [Hooks](https://reactjs.org/docs/hooks-intro.html).

 ## Usage
 ### Example